boxer-project/boxer-sunrise/docs/glossary.md

     - Well, with slight complication for transparent boxes, but note how "transparent" metaphor and visualization as weaker dashed border focus on what you see.
 - After editing a variable or procedure (Doit box), you don't need to "reload the definition" — you've directly modified the variable/procedure.
 - The stepper is the pinnacle of naive realism, letting you see the execution unfold, and values flow.
+- The current locus of execution when stepping is represented as a cursor.
-- The "Copy and execute" model makes it safe to mutate the currently executing box!
+- The "Copy and execute" model made it safe to mutate the currently executing box!
-    - Return values can be displayed inline.
+    - The copied function body _is_ the stack frame — local parameters/variables exist here as named boxes.
-    - `input` primitive, is not just a declaration!
+    - `inputs` primitive is not just a declaration!
 When executed, the names are replaced by actual named boxes, becoming local variables.
+    - Thus, the call stack materializes as nested copied boxes, and a recursive function expands into a fractal, each level with its own locals.
+    - Return values get shown inline in the calling box.

-This was achieved by:
+Naive realism was achieved by:

 1. Co-designing the language and environment from the start with this as a goal!
 2. Unusually tight integration between the evaluator and the environment.